• Home

 • Gluten Free Banana Scones

-• No mixer needed- They come together in one bowl!
+• No mixer needed- This banana scones recipe comes together in one bowl!

 • Banana Bread Flavor- They taste like a mild banana bread with a sweet maple glaze!

-• Only need 2 bananas- You only need two ripe bananas to make them!
+• Only need 2 bananas- You only need two ripe bananas to make this recipe!

 Ingredient Notes